-If you go to a local bikes shop looking for a best mountain bikes under a $1,000, the salesman will probably wrinkle his face in a dismissive manner and tell you that if you want something good, you’re going to have to pay about twice that amount.
+If you go to a local bike shop looking for the best mountain bikes under $1,000, the salesperson will probably wrinkle their face in a dismissive manner and tell you that if you want something good, you’re going to have to pay about twice that amount.

 But here’s a catch: